-- 3.70 In England, Scotland and Wales new capacity is 'excluded capacity'24. - 3.71 Generators in these countries may face the following scenarios.
-If your specific scenario is not covered here, we will act in accordance with the legislation that is in force. - Adding excluded capacity for which you have, or would like to apply for, a Contract for Difference (CfD), including dual scheme facilities (DSF) and RO CfD phased projects: See Appendix 4 and 'separately metered output' below,
+- 3.70 In England, Scotland and Wales new capacity is 'excluded capacity'22. - 3.71 Generators in these countries may face the following scenarios.
+If your specific scenario is not covered here, we will act in accordance with the legislation that is in force. - Adding excluded capacity for which you have, or would like to apply for, a Contract for Difference (CfD), including dual scheme facilities (DSF) and RO-CfD phased projects: See Appendix 4 and 'separately metered output' below, - Adding excluded capacity for which you will not seek support under any other existing scheme and can be separately metered: The output from the excluded capacity23 must be separately metered, for further details see 'separately metered output' below, - Adding excluded capacity, such that the TIC of the generating station will increase, but separate metering is not possible: We will pro-rate output for the whole generating station across the TIC of the RO capacity and the excluded capacity, for further details see 'pro-rated output' below.
+Note that this is only permitted where separate metering is not possible, for example when an engine or turbine is replaced and the new equipment has a greater TIC.

-24 As defined in article 45 of the ROO and article 2 of the ROS
+22 As defined in article 45 of the ROO and article 2 of the ROS